sachabinder/Worksite-safety-monitoring/README.md

 # How to run heatmap.py

-Run it without touching anything to build heatmaps of the training set These images will be saved in Detection_Train_Set/heatmaps
+Run heatmap_demo() to build heatmaps of the training set These images will be saved in Detection_Train_Set/heatmaps

-Uncomment the last line to see rectangles around people identified
+Run detection demo to see rectangles around people identified